By Troy Wilde

 Tempe, AZ – Miranda Contreras is planning on a career involving flight and helping people whose lives are at stake.

-Miranda, a 22-year-old senior at Arizona State University’s College of Nursing and Health Innovation says she hopes to work as a flight nurse, “I eventually would like to be a flight nurse for emergency and trauma.
+Miranda, a graduate of Arizona State University’s College of Nursing and Health Innovation says she hopes to work as a flight nurse, “I eventually would like to be a flight nurse for emergency and trauma.
 That’s my main area of interest in nursing.
 It’s really exciting and very fast-paced – I like to stay busy and keep things going.
 I don’t like to sit around.”

-Miranda expects to graduate with her Bachelor of Science in Nursing (BSN) later this year.
-She says the academic part of becoming a nurse was no cake walk, “Yes it is very rigorous and very competitive.
-You have to be really disciplined and really want to do it because it is so competitive.
+Reflecting on college, Miranda says becoming a nurse had its challenges, “Yes it was very rigorous and very competitive.
+You had to be really disciplined and really want to do it because it is so competitive.
 I worked really hard and always had the support of my scholarship adviser and the advisers at ASU, and my family helped me stay strong and push through, and I made it.

 Miranda was born in Chandler and raised in Coolidge where she graduated from Coolidge High School.
 She earned a scholarship from College Success Arizona which provides students with specialized mentoring services and up to six-thousand dollars per year for educational expenses.

-Miranda says her current Success Adviser (mentor) Barbra Scrivner and previous advisers made the road through college a little less bumpy, “Yes if it wasn’t for the scholarship I probably wouldn’t be attending ASU in the first place.
-With the scholarship I was able to go directly to ASU and every time I struggled or was disappointed, or didn’t know if this was something I should really do, I always had the support of College Success.
+Miranda says her Success Adviser (mentor) Barbra Scrivner, and previous advisers, made the road through college a little less bumpy, “Yes if it wasn’t for the scholarship I probably wouldn’t have been able to attend ASU in the first place.
+With the scholarship, I was able to go directly to ASU and every time I struggled or was disappointed, or didn’t know if this was something I should really do, I always had the support of College Success.
 All of my advisers encouraged me and gave me all of the resources they could offer to help me get through the struggles.”

 Miranda says attending college has matured the person who came from Coolidge: